ggldnl/SCARA/README.md

 - universal tool mounting point (not limited to the previous servo motor insert).
 - cleaner code with no external dependency (I wrote all the libraries I used), modular and easy to read and understand .

-Below are some renders of the arm in Fusion 360:
+Some renders of the arm in Fusion 360:

 <p align="center">
   <img src="media/SCARA.png" alt="Standard Material" width="45%" />